wonhee3472/Da_Vinci_Code/README.md

   -Google Docs : We are using this platform to create mockups for our Read Me and share technical informationan about our dataset.

   -Git Hub: We will be storing/reviewing our work (e.g., code, dataset, database) on this Github Repository.

+ ### Dashboad
+ We will be building a webpage using HTML, CSS, Bootstrap, and JavaScript and deploy it on GitHub pages.

 The Team: